dev-luka22/vue-quiz/README.md

 # Simple Vue Quiz App

-This is a simple Quiz App which I made while learning **Vue.js** framework.
+This is a simple Quiz App, which I made while I was learning **Vue.js** framework.

 It can be improved in numerous ways.